mieubrisse/activitywatch-screentime-webhook-loader/README.md

 If a `${HOME}/.load-screentime-data.env` file exists, it will be sourced before the script runs.
 You can put environment variable values there.

 This repo also contains an `install-plist.sh` script which on MacOS will schedule `load-screentime-data.sh` to run every 6 hours.

+It is idempotent; you can rerun it as many times as you need.

 ### Usage
 1. Clone this repo